17451k/clade/README.rst

 - cmake (>=3.3)
 - make
 - C **and** C++ compiler (gcc or clang)
-- *Linux only*: python3-dev package (or python3-devel)
+- *Linux only*: python3-dev (Ubuntu) or python3-devel (openSUSE) package

+Optional dependencies:

-- *Optional*: for obtaining information about the C code you will need CIF_ installed.
+- For obtaining information about the C code you will need CIF_ installed.
 CIF is an interface to Aspectator_ which in turn is a GCC based tool that implements aspect-oriented programming for the C programming language.
 You may download compiled CIF on `CIF releases`_ page.
-- *Optional*: graphviz for some visualization capabilities
+- Graphviz for some visualization capabilities
+- *Linux only*: gcc-multilib (Ubuntu) or gcc-32bit (openSUSE) package to intercept build commands of projects leveraging multilib capabilities

 .. _CIF: https://github.com/17451k/cif
 .. _Aspectator: https://github.com/17451k/aspectator